Table of Contents

 Comparison Between the Different Treatment Options Effects on COPD Exacerbations

 LABA/LAMA combination therapy clearly reduced the risk of hospitalization and acute COPD exacerbations more than what was observed in the group of patients who received LABA plus an inhaled corticosteroid.
 The largest effect of LABA/LAMA combination was observed in the reduction of severe exacerbations; however, the trend was still found in mild and moderate exacerbations.

 The Safety Profile of the Different Treatment Options

-To understand the safety profile of any drug, one should take into consideration the following parameters: rate of adverse effects, severe adverse effects, rate of drug discontinuation due to adverse effects, rate of drug discontinuation due to lack of efficacy, and mortality rate.
+To understand the safety profile of any drug, one should take into consideration the following parameters:

 The rates of adverse effects or severe adverse effects of LABA/LAMA combination, LAMA monotherapy, or LABA/inhaled corticosteroid therapy were not different.
 Pneumonia was found to be more commonly reported in the group of patients receiving LABA/inhaled corticosteroid therapy compared to those receiving LABA/LAMA or LAMA alone.
 LABA/LAMA versus LAMA alone had a similar rate of pneumonia.

 Cardiovascular disorders had a similar incidence in all groups.
 Death rates were also not different among the different treatment groups.